 In this review, most of these images are shot with the Nikon Z 50mm f1.8 on the Z6.

-The filters behave a little differently on wider lenses as the light hits them at different angles and you’ll need to be careful of the effect with vignetting on those ultra-wide lenses, but this shows generally how they compare in the real world doing street photography.
+The filters behave a little differently on wider lenses as the light hits them at different angles, and you’ll need to be careful of the effect of vignetting on those ultra-wide lenses, but this shows how they generally compare in the real world when doing street photography.

-I haven’t noticed any significant color cast on the K&F filters, but they do reduce the light since they have a transmittance of only 85% to 87% depending on which power you pick.
+I haven’t noticed any significant color cast on the K&F filters, but they reduce the light since they have a transmittance of only 85% to 87%, depending on which power you pick.

 Here are some samples of the 1/4 on the Fujifilm 23mm f1.4.

 The 1/4 power is pretty extreme.
-I feel like this is nice if you want to use them for a very specific thing.
-If you’re trying to get that misty gas station shot at night or that log cabin in the woods foggy look.
-It works great of this when the lights are further away.
-Super intense lights, especially when they are close to the lens will completely blow out the 1/4 power filters.
+I feel like this is nice if you want to use them for a very specific thing, such as getting that misty gas station shot at night or that log cabin in the woods foggy look.
+It works great when the lights are further away.
+Super intense lights, especially when they are close to the lens, will completely blow out the 1/4 power filters.

 In some situations, I also have a harder time with autofocus through the 1/4 filters.

 For general everyday use, I like the 1/8 filter.
-I think they are just right.
-In fact, I even feel like these are often too powerful and I wish they made a 1/16 power as well.
-This is maybe where the No.05 filter from a different brand might be nice since some of them have a slightly calmer look.
+I think it’s just right.
+However, I feel like these are often too powerful, and I wish they made a 1/16 power filter as well.
+This is where the Tiffen Black Pro Mist 1/8 filter would be useful.

 If you want to try the K&F Concept Black Mist filters, start with the 1/8, it’s probably all you’ll need.
 It gets the job done, whereas the 1/4 just adds more.

-If you plan on shooting a lot of situations where you don’t have a bright light or bright key light and want that muted look, the 1/4 can be pretty cool as well.
+If you plan on shooting many situations without a bright light or bright key light and want that muted look, the 1/4 can be pretty cool as well.

 On another note, these filters don’t interfere with the sharpness much.
 Images are still sharp, just a bit misty.